Components

 In Nunjucks it's very similar:

-The content of the components are passed throught the content variable:
+The content of the components are passed through the content variable:

 <section class="container">{{ content }}</section>